Exegetical Study Notes on the Greek TextPDF eBook

-Noting our friend Dionysius again, he argued that the Revelation is not be interpreted in a literal sense.
-This is a widely held view among those commentators who tend to be amilliennial in their approach to the book, theological rather than historical.
-Trying to work out the date of writing by identifying which Roman emperor identifies with the one still reigning of the kings of the antichristian empire, cf., 17:10ff, is fraught.
+Noting our friend Dionysius again, he argued that the Revelation should not be interpreted in a literal sense.
+This is a widely held view among those commentators who tend to be amilliennial in their approach to the book - more theological than historical.
+Trying to work out the date of writing by identifying which Roman emperor identifies with the remaining king of the anti-Christian empire is fraught, cf., 17:10ff.

-Although a latter date is preferred by most scholars, the internal and external evidence gives support to an earlier date.
-Smalley suggests a date just before the fall of Jerusalem to Titus, although shortly after works just as well.
-The lingering stains of Nero's pogrom, harassment of the church in Palestine by the Jewish authorities, and the events surrounding the destruction of Jerusalem and the Temple in 70AD, provides a compelling context for the writing of Revelation.
+Although persecution is viewed as the context for Revelation, a fair reading of the seven letters does not evidence widespread persecution.
+A latter date may be preferred by most scholars, but the internal and external evidence gives support to an earlier date.
+Smalley suggests a date just before the fall of Jerusalem when Titus was the emperor of Rome.
+The lingering stains of Nero's pogrom, harassment of the church by Jewish authorities, a decline in fervour and a general adjustment to the secular environment, provides a compelling context for the writing of Revelation.

 Revelation, more than any other New Testament book, requires a recognition of the form of literature being employed.
 The text of the book moves from narrative, to poetry, from hymns to prose, oracles to apocalyptic visions, ..... all requiring a recognition of the form of literature being used.
 Where literary forms are ignored we end up with apocalyptic visions read as actual accounts of events yet to be fulfilled, eg., the millennium.
-The prophecy school approach prompts age-long debates between postmillennialists (a 1,000 year reign of Christ prior to his second coming and the formation of the new heavens and new earth) and premillennialists (a 1,000 year reign of Christ after his second coming and before the formation of the new heavens and new earth).
-I fall into the amilliennial camp, holding that the 1,000 years is nothing more than an image of this present age, an age which is initiated with the death, resurrection and ascension of Christ and which will end at his return.
+The prophecy-school approach prompts age-long debates between postmillennialists (a 1,000 year reign of Christ prior to his second coming and the formation of the new heavens and new earth) and premillennialists (a 1,000 year reign of Christ after his second coming and before the formation of the new heavens and new earth).
+I fall into the amilliennial camp, holding that the 1,000 years is nothing more than an image of this present age, an age which was initiated with the death, resurrection and ascension of Christ, an age which will end at his return.

-Of all the literary forms in Revelation, the most difficult to interpret is the apocalyptic text.
-This was a form of writing which was popular among the Jews from the second century BC into the first century AD.
-It was a particularly vivid way to expressing a Biblical truth.
+Of all the literary forms in Revelation, the most difficult to interpret is the apocalyptic texts.
+These texts align with a form of writing which was popular among the Jews from the second century BC into the first century AD.
+It was a particularly vivid way of expressing a Biblical truth.
 The author would describe how they had received a revelation from God, often by an angel, and how they were instructed to write the revelation in a scroll for posterity.
 This revelation turns out to be weird and wonderful, requiring a divine explanation.
 See Leon Morris, Apocalyptic, IVF, 1972, and Bauckham, The Climax of prophecy, p38-91, T&T Clark, 1993.

 A dispensationalist approach to the Revelation of John is widely accepted in some quarters.
-This view was popularized some years ago in Hal Lindsay's, The Late Great Planet Earth.
+This view was popularised some years ago in Hal Lindsay's, The Late Great Planet Earth.
 In this view there is an immanent "coming [of Christ] for his saints" when believers are raptured.
 Jesus comes secretly and raises the dead and transfigures the living to himself in the air.
 This is the resurrection at the first coming of Christ.
-Then follows seven years when the world is evangelized, Israel converted, the great tribulation occurs and the Antichrist is revealed.
+Then follows seven years when the world is evangelised, Israel converted, the great tribulation occurs and the Antichrist is revealed.
 After this, Jesus returns with his saints to judge the world and usher in his millennial kingdom.
 For some, this kingdom is an eternal one, reigning over new heavens and new earth.
 For others it lasts for a thousand years.
-Those who believe in the millennial kingdom lasting a literal thousand years, fall into two groups:
+Those who believe in the millennial kingdom fall into two groups:

 b) Postmillennial.
 This view sometimes holds to a literal thousand years.
 "A period in the later days of the church militant, when, under the special influence of the Holy Spirit, the spirit of the martyrs shall appear again, true religion is greatly quickened and revived, and the members of Christ's churches become so conscious of their strength in Christ that they shall, to an extent unknown before, triumph over the power of evil both within and without".
 So says Strong.
 The return of Christ comes at the conclusion of this millennial kingdom.